 A statement will be sent to you by the accounting office at Parkland Community Living and Supports Society for any money owing.

 A couple of times per year, parents will be asked for a $10.00 contribution to the recreation fund to help pay for special field trips.
-All other recreation is paid for by the school.
+All other recreation is paid for by the school or through donations received.

 Parkland School is now a "NUT-FREE" environment due to some students and staff having serious allergic reactions to nuts.
 Please refrain from sending any nuts, peanut butter or chocolate bars (other than Aero, Smarties, Kit-Kat or Coffee Crisp).
 Thank you.